 The transfer stunned the world – both in terms of the price but also because Neymar was leaving a traditional powerhouse for a nouveau-riche state-owned club.

-This move led to a series of legal wranglings as Barcelona filed a lawsuit against Neymar and things got very ugly in the courtroom.
+This move led to a series of legal disputes as Barcelona filed a lawsuit against Neymar and things turned ugly in the courtroom.

 The bad blood was also visible between the two clubs as Barcelona and La Liga complained about PSG’s exorbitant spending and whether it was breaching Financial Fair Play rules.

 Few transfers in the noughties were met with such ferocious hatred from one set of fans and glee from the other.